ChainSafe/filecoin-common-node-api/tool/README.md

 Errors are emitted to stderr.

-If stdin is received (and is not a terminal), it will be interpreted as concatenated JSON summaries of JSON-RPC exchanges (as output by the `json-rpc capture` command).
+If stdin is received (and is not a terminal), it will be interpreted as concatenated JSON summaries of JSON-RPC dialogues (as output by the `json-rpc capture` command).

-Each exchange will be validated against the spec.
+Each dialogue will be validated against the spec.

-On EOF, a summary table of `count` and `method` exchanges is printed to stdout.
+On EOF, a summary table of `count` and `method` dialogues is printed to stdout.

 Usage: validate <SPEC>